skade/yakshav.es/_sources/rust-2017-retrospective.md

 I noticed recently that 2017 was such an active year in Rust for me that I feel like I want to note stuff down.
-Especially my community work rarely leaves lasting artifacts, so noting them down makes is an attempt to make it.
+Especially my community work rarely leaves lasting artifacts, so noting them down is an attempt to keep them around.

 ## Rust Hack & Learn Berlin